-10. Clearance Angle Tool
+9. Clearance Angle Tool

-- 10.1.
-Seatback cushion stiffness and the vehicle anchor structure must be designed to allow a child restraint connector to rotate upward about the anchor bar, a measure called clearance angle. - 10.2.
+9.1.
+Seatback cushion stiffness and the vehicle anchor structure must be designed to allow a child restraint connector to rotate upward about the anchor bar, a measure called clearance angle.

+9.2.
 The clearance angle is measured with the clearance angle tool, force gauge, and angle gauge (not pictured) (Figure 8).
+The force gauge may be connected to the clearance angle tool in either a push or pull mode.

 Figure 8.
-Clearance angle tool.
+Clearance angle tool with force gauge connected in pull mode.